 Pan-Fried Kung Pao Tofu with Chili-Peanut Sauce

 Firm tofu pan-fried to a golden crust, tossed in a savory and spicy Kung Pao sauce with peanuts and scallions.
-This chinese-inspired chinese ready in about 35 minutes pairs cornstarch, vegetable oil, stalks, sliced thin scallion whites for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 370 calories and feeds 3, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This chinese ready in about 35 minutes blends cornstarch, vegetable oil, stalks, sliced thin scallion whites into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 370 calories and feeds 3, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients